symfony-cmf/symfony-cmf-docs/bundles/seo_content/introduction.rst

 SeoContentBundle
 ================

-    This bundle provides a soluton to make content bundles aware of SEO.
+    This bundle provides a solution to make content bundles aware for Seach Engine Optimisation (SEO).

 Preface
 -------